grabaiforsea/aiforsea-traffic-management-2/README.md

 |Prediction RMSE:  | 0.0732                  | **0.0692**             |

 Both the random forest and XGBoost have low RMSE.
 XGBoost clearly has a better variance between train and predicted RMSE.
-Number 7 hold out example for random forest have very low variance between train and predicted RMSE but the RMSE value for both is high.
+Number 7 hold out example for random forest have very low variance between train and predicted RMSE but the RMSE value for both the train and predicted RMSE are high.

 ___